-- 6. What is a feasible target for private follow on funding? - 7.
-Besides providing risk capital, how could the District improve the fund manager's ability to attract private capital? - 8.
-How could additional District investment(s) of \$1-5 million over the next 1-3 years be most effectively used to meet the project objectives? - 9.
-How might a District investment of unobligated funds provided through Treasury Department's State Small Business Credit Initiative (SSBCI) affect the fund structure and ability to meet project objectives? - 10.
+- 6. What qualifications, experiences and credentials would be essential and beneficial for the manager of the above investment fund?
+Provide rationale. - 7.
+What is a feasible target for private follow on funding? - 8.
+Besides providing risk capital, how could the District improve the fund manager's ability to attract private capital? - 9.
+How could additional District investment(s) of \$1-5 million over the next 1-3 years be most effectively used to meet the project objectives? - 10.
+How might a District investment of unobligated funds provided through Treasury Department's State Small Business Credit Initiative (SSBCI) affect the fund structure and ability to meet project objectives? - 11.
 What qualifications, expertise, and experience are essential to have represented on the Advisory Board?
-Are there any specific individuals or organizations that would make excellent prospects for this board? - 11.
+Are there any specific individuals or organizations that would make excellent prospects for this board? - 12.
 Are there innovative models that have been implemented elsewhere that offer insights for the District?